mayankyadav23/Quantium-Data-Analytics/README.md

-# Quantium Data Analytics Job Simulation - October 2024
+# Quantium Data Analytics Job Simulation 📚🚀

 🎯 **Project Overview**
 This repository contains the work completed during the Quantium Data Analytics Job Simulation on Forage.
 The project focused on customer analytics and delivering data-driven commercial insights to support strategic decision-making for the data science team.